Saturday, August 11, 2007

 In the afternoons, it rains.
 My mother believed otherwise and refused to buy an umbrella (so that's where I get the stubbornness.)
 We emerged from an accessory store to the pouring rain and had to shop down that single side of the street with the meager protection of the overhang for about, 1.5 hours.
 Fun.

-something about my dad's level of cleanliness or something about what I deserve for things I've done in past lives.
+I also came across a cockroach on the towel after my shower.
+It's my second showertime cockroach encounter at my dad's Taiwan apartments.
+This either says something about my dad's level of cleanliness or something about what I deserve for things I've done in past lives.
 My dad claims he's never seen a cockroach here though, so it must be the latter.

 Anyway I'm going to head out soon to the drugstore.
 I love Taiwanese drugstores.
 Just yesterday I picked up oil absorbing papers, fake eyelashes, a nifty comb, nipple tape (cool huh?
 I thought so too), among other things.
 Every trip to Watson's is seriously an adventure... and they are full of cool Japanese products with labels I can't read.
 Somehow this is reassuring, like if I don't know what it's for how could it possibly go wrong?